-Graphic Art 30 Prerequisite: Grade 11 Standing This course continues teaching how the elements and principles of design are used in our society.
+Prerequisite: Grade 11 Standing Graphic Art 30

+This course continues teaching how the elements and principles of design are used in our society.
 Through a wide variety of hands-on design projects and computer design projects, students are taught how to prepare for the design and advertising industry.
-A further study of hands-on traditional techniques include drawing, painting, photographing, silk screening, cartooning, and printmaking.
+A further study of hands-on traditional techniques include drawing, photographing, silk screening, cartooning, and printmaking.